Conditional Linear Regression: Experiments

-\paragraph{Example 3: Scale Up} In this experiment, we set the $dim(\vec{x}) = 7, dim(\vec{y}) = 10$, with $N = 100000$ points in total and $\mu = 0.5$.
+In this synthetic data experiment, we set $dim(\vec{x}) = 7, dim(\vec{y}) = 10$, and generated $N = 100000$ points in total with $\mu = 0.5$.
 We generate $\Wstar$ uniformly from $[-10,10]$ and randomly choose a $4$-term $2$-DNF to use as the condition describing the good data.
 For the bad data, $\YI \in [-1,1], \ZI \in [-10,10]$.
 For good data, $\YI \in [-1,1]$ and $\ZI = \langle \YI, \Wstar \rangle + noise$ with variance $100$.
 We set $S = 0.1, \gamma = 0.1$, $r = 100$ and $r_{final} = 1$.
 In several trials, each time our algorithm finds several pairs of regression parameters and DNFs, with one of them containing our planted DNF.
 We note that there are also other pairs in the output with even lower error, meaning the algorithm also finds other subsets on which the error is smaller than for our planted solution.
-Note that since the previous algorithm~\citep{juba17} scales exponentially with $d$, such an instance would be infeasible to solve.
+Note that since the previous algorithms~\citep{juba17,hjlw19} scale exponentially with $d$, such an instance would be infeasible to solve using those algorithms.